 - Seating along the route is first come, first served.
 For safety, always stay behind the curb when watching the parade.

-- Seating is not available from the corner of 9th Street and 22nd Avenue north to the LIFEchurch driveway (parade entries line up in this section of 22nd Avenue).
+- Seating is not available on 22nd Avenue (parade entries line up on 22nd Avenue).

 - The parade features entries from Coralville and surrounding communities.
 The lineup will be available in late June or early July.

 Be in the Parade